 FORT WORTH, Texas - Lockheed Martin Aeronautics Co. expects international orders for between 100 to 200 new F-16s, and maybe more if the company wins a budding Indian competition.
 This would push F-16 production "well past" 2010, executives said here Nov.
 29. The company is building five variants of the 30-year-old F-16, modifying others such as those in Turkey's fleet, and "aggressively" pursuing business from Greece, Pakistan and India, the executives told The DAILY and other ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "LM believes F-16 production could continue past 2010".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "LM believes F-16 production could continue past 2010".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.